Microsvuln/Microsvuln.github.io/fuzzbench-from-start-to-finish.md

 ### The benefits of using Google fuzzbench
 It's a free service, even if you request the Google fuzzbench team to run a private experiment for you. using the Google resources to run fair evaluation on your fuzzer makes this very interesting.
 At the technical side, fuzzbench is the work of some of the well-known security researchers from Google, namely Jonathan Metzman, Abhishek Arya and László Szekeres.
-Looking at the commits you can check that improvements, fixes and new features are done on fuzzbench as a daily basis. so you can be sure that you're using a well-designed platform.
+Looking at the commits you can check that improvements, fixes and new features are done on fuzzbench as a daily basis. so you can be sure that you're using a well-cared platform.

 The other benefits of using the Google fuzzbench platform is that the workflow is completely automatic. when you developed your fuzzer in the right way and integrated that into the fuzzbench the remaining steps will be done in an automatic fashion after requesting to run an experiment.